- Home

 Above Low-to-Moderate Income +

-participants who are accepted and whose income exceeds low-to-moderate income (LMI) criteria for their county are eligible for sliding scale tuition ($250-$1,500), determined by household income and county of residence.
+Participants who are accepted and whose income exceeds low-to-moderate income (LMI) criteria for their county are eligible for sliding scale tuition ($250-$1,500), determined by household income and county of residence.
 You may calculate your tuition below.
 Sliding scale tuition is made possible through subsidization by our funders.

 Milestones

 Business growth milestones are key indicators of progress that mark meaningful achievements in the development of a company.
 These benchmarks help demonstrate a business’s momentum and potential for sustainability.
 Participating businesses identify milestones towards which to work during Design Catalyst.
-The creation of meaningful milestones will be particularly important to businesses submitting grant applications in Phase 2.

 Examples of growth milestones may include: